 Welcome to the St Nicholas’ Primary School Eco Council

-Every September each class elects a new Eco Council representative.
+At the beginning of each academic year each class elects a new Eco Council representative.
 The responsibility of the Eco Council representative is to:

 - Ensure the whole school is aware of the Eco School Programme.